Decoupling with a Headless CMS

 One size does not fit all

 The world of headless CMSes is not black and white.
 Probably the best solution is to merge bits and pieces of server side rendered templates as well as components rendered by the browser using a headless method.
+Increasingly using GraphQL as a protocol, with free CMS options now arising.

 - Drupal 8 is a partial modernisation of the legacy Drupal CMS.